ArpitSachan/BMI_Caclulator/README.md

-# bmical
+# BMI-Calculator

-A new Flutter application.
+A BMI calculator application.